-The intent of this Affordable Housing Preservation and Expansion Policy is to guide agency decisions regarding the preservation of existing affordable housing stock, and the expansion of affordable housing supply in the San Antonio area.
-Such decisions include, but are not limited, to location, quantity, distribution, quality, timing, financing, and design.
-This policy impacts all San Antonio Housing Authority (SAHA) programs and portfolios.
+The intent of this Affordable Housing Preservation and Expansion Policy is to further SAHA's mission to provide quality affordable housing that is well integrated into the fabric of neighborhoods and serves as a foundation to improve lives and advance resident independence.
+This policy guides agency decisions regarding the preservation of existing affordable housing stock and the expansion of affordable housing supply in the San Antonio area.
+Such decisions include but are not limited to location, quantity, distribution, quality, timing, financing, and design.
+This policy impacts all SAHA programs and portfolios.